LiZheng1997/LiZheng1997/_projects/Event_based_Robot_Control_project.md

 ## DQN+SNN
-The SNN is trained approximating the policy given be the Q-network of the DQN algorithm.
+The SNN is trained approximating the policy given by the Q-network of the DQN algorithm.

 ### The Algorithm of Converting ANNs to SNNs
 <div class="row">